-- 24.1 Chorus is responsible for fixing: - 24.1.1 any faults which affect the UCLL Service and are in Chorus' Network, Chorus' Systems, or in Chorus Owned Equipment, except where a fault is the Access Seeker's responsibility under clause 24.2; and - 24.1.2 any faults which affect the UCLL Service and are in the Access Seeker's Network or Access Seeker Equipment but are due to any act or omission of Chorus. - 24.2 The Access Seeker is responsible for: - 24.2.1 any faults which affect the UCLL Service and are in Chorus' Network or Chorus Owned Equipment but are due to any act or omission of the Access Seeker or of a Customer of the Access Seeker or an End User of the Access Seeker; - 24.2.2 any faults in Access Seeker Equipment; and - 24.2.3 any faults in the Access Seeker's Network. - 24.3 Despite the Access Seeker's responsibilities under clause 24.1, this section 24 does not create any right for the Access Seeker to access any property controlled by Chorus or fix any equipment or other thing unless expressly provided otherwise in the UCLL Terms. - Where the Access Seeker is responsible for a fault under clause 24.1 that it has no right of access to fix, it may engage Chorus to fix that fault on its behalf in accordance with the UCLL Operations Manual at the Charge specified in the UCLL Price List.
+- 24.1 Chorus is responsible for fixing: - 24.1.1 any faults which affect the UCLL and UCLF Co-location Service and are in Chorus' Network, Chorus' Systems, or in Chorus Owned Equipment, except where a fault is the Access Seeker's responsibility under clause 24.2; and - 24.1.2 any faults which affect the UCLL and UCLF Co-location Service and are in the Access Seeker's Network or Access Seeker Equipment but are due to any act or omission of Chorus. - 24.2 The Access Seeker is responsible for: - 24.2.1 any faults which affect the UCLL and UCLF Co-location Service and are in Chorus' Network or Chorus Owned Equipment but are due to any act or omission of the Access Seeker or of a Customer of the Access Seeker or an End User of the Access Seeker; - 24.2.2 any faults in Access Seeker Equipment; and - 24.2.3 any faults in the Access Seeker's Network. - 24.3 Despite the Access Seeker's responsibilities under clause 24.2, this section 24 does not create any right for the Access Seeker to access any property controlled by Chorus or fix any cable or equipment or other thing unless expressly provided otherwise in the UCLL and UCLF Co-location Terms. - Where the Access Seeker is responsible for a fault under clause 24.2 that it has no right of access to fix, it may engage Chorus to fix that fault on its behalf in accordance with the UCLL and UCLF Co-location Operations Manual at the Charge specified in the UCLL and UCLF Co-location Price List.